 Regular watering is essential as the roots of your tea become established, approximately two times a week is usually sufficient and rather than just soaking the soil you could mist the entire plant during waterings.

 Camellia Sinensis is an evergreen shrub best suited for zones 6 though zone 8 (Mid-west to Southern US).
-Growing tea in colder areas is difficult without a greenhouse or bringing the tea plant indoors.
 Grow tea in a well-drained and sandy soil that is slightly on the acidic side.

 Harvesting and Processing Tea

 Once your plants have grown to full maturity and are capable of producing tea to harvest you can experiment with different drying and roasting techniques to create different wonderful varieties of tea.